oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

    a.
 Navigate to **User Settings** -> **Tokens and Keys** -> **API Keys**.

    b.
 After creating or uploading a public key, OCI generates a fingerprint for it.

-   c.
 Copy that value.

 4. Private Key